switchupcb/copygen/CONTRIBUTING.md

 1. **Options:** Regex complilation is expensive — [especially in Go](https://github.com/mariomka/regex-benchmark#performance) — and avoided by only compiling unique option-comments once.
 The location of a `convert` option cannot be assumed: Therefore, we must traverse the entire Abstract Syntax Tree in order to correctly assign options.
 As a result, the `type Copygen Interface` is stored for post-traversal analysis.
 2. **Keep:** The code that is kept after generation is stored — or moreso kept — in the AST.
 We do not want to keep option-comments nor the Copygen interface in the AST.
 However, they must still be present during the `type Copygen Interface` analysis _(which requires the option-comments)_.
 As a result, comments are stored in the parser for post-analysis removal.
 3. **type Copygen Interface:** The `type Copygen interface` is parsed to setup the function and fields used in the program.

-#### Tests

-The Command Line Interface and Generator (with templates) either work or don't.
-The config uses a tested library.
-The matcher serves it purpose (matching fields to other fields) and is only effected by external options.
-For this reason, the majority of the edge cases this program encounters will be located in the `parser`.
-In contrast, the parser is the most likely to change (as it is based on the UI).

 ### Specification